coveleski/cyspell2/README.md

 ========
 Flask applications can be configured to run on any WSGI-capable server with Python.
 Since this application was not actually written for production deployment, some changes may need to be made to run it on your server.

-To test this application, simply run
+To test this application, install Python and Flask and then simply run
 ```bash
 python index.py
 ```